-To change a sole proprietorship to an LLC, you'll need to file the necessary formation documents with your state, obtain an EIN (Employer Identification Number), and transfer assets and liabilities to the new LLC entity.
+To change a sole proprietorship to an LLC, the business owner needs to file the necessary formation documents with their state, obtain an EIN (Employer Identification Number), and transfer assets and liabilities to the new LLC entity.

 Starts at $0 + state fees and only takes 5-10 minutes

-Are you thinking about changing your sole proprietorship to a limited liability company (LLC)?
-If so, you’re in good company.
+If a sole proprietor finds themselves thinking about converting their business into an LLC, they’re in good company.
 The LLC is one of the most popular formation types for small business owners.
-This structure offers a range of potential benefits, from its flexible management options to the ability to separate personal assets and liabilities from those of your business.
+This structure offers a range of potential benefits, from its flexible management options to the ability to separate personal assets and liabilities from those of the business.

-While the prospect of officially forming an LLC may seem daunting, we’re here to help.
-Keep reading to discover step-by-step directions for converting your sole proprietorship to an LLC.
-We’ll also explore how our products and services can help cut through the red tape and handle the process for you.
-Because with us, you never have to go it alone.
+While the prospect of officially forming an LLC may seem daunting, ZenBusiness is here to help.
+Keep reading to discover step-by-step directions for converting a sole proprietorship to an LLC and resources and tools to make the process easier.

 A sole proprietorship is an unincorporated business with only one owner.
 This type of business is also sometimes referred to as a “sole trader” or a “proprietorship.”

 Forming a sole proprietorship doesn’t require filing any official documents with the state.
-Generally speaking, if you’re selling something or providing a professional service, you’re probably already considered a sole proprietor.
+Generally speaking, if an entrepreneur is selling something or providing a professional service, they’re probably already considered a sole proprietor.
 Learn more about the definition of a sole proprietorship.

 As their businesses grow, many sole proprietors opt to officially form their business as an LLC.
 The benefits of changing from a sole proprietorship to an LLC include: